AmarPlakalo/Lab-4/lecture-review/answers.md

 One disadvantage of callbacks would be that they are hard to read as there are lots of functions and brackets in a relatively small block of code.

+Streams - Advantage:

+Streams are easy to understand, which means that anyone with some level of experience can easily create them.

 Q4:

 Q5: